-Co-chair, Personalised Care Institute
+Chair of Steering Group, Personalised Care Institute

 Clinical Director, Personalised Care Institute

-Programme Director, Personalised Care Institute
+Head of the Personalised Care Institute

-Curriculum Lead, Personalised Care Institute
+Clinical Lead Accreditation, Personalised Care Institute

-Clinical Lead, Accreditation, Personalised Care Institute
+Clinical Support Fellow, Personalised Care Institute

-Programme Delivery Manager, Personalised Care Institute
+Senior Programme Manager, Personalised Care Institute

 Hayley is responsible for leading the development of the PCI education programme including webinars, eLearning, podcasts, blogs, website content, ambassadors, conferences, external comms and stakeholder engagement.